Krushna Abhishek & Govinda At War Again! Krushna Says Govinda’s Wife Has Influenced The Family!

 - SHOCKING!
 Sony TV To Give Kapil Sharma & His Show A Break; Krushna Abhishek’s Show To Replace TKSS!

-Krushna Abhishek and Govinda have often been at loggerheads, but they soon patched up.
+Krushna Abhishek and Govinda have often been at loggerheads before, but have also patched up soon after.
 It has to be recalled that Krushna's comment, "Maine Govinda ko apna mama rakha hai," on his show Comedy Nights Live didn't go well with Govinda.
-Post this, Govinda appeared on Krushna's rival Kapil's show, which left him shocked and upset Krushna.
-But soon, the duo patched up!
+Post this, Govinda appeared on Krushna's rival Kapil's show, which left him shocked and made Krushna upset.
+But the duo patched up later!
 It was said that Sunita played the mediator and the mama-bhanja called a truce.

 Sunita Reveals